kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Use AWS Serverless Application Model (AWS SAM) to deploy the Lambda function.
 * Create a new layer which contains the Custom Runtime for C++ and then launch a Lambda function which uses that runtime.
 * Create a Lambda function with the C++ code and directly upload it to AWS.
-Incorrect

 You can implement an AWS Lambda runtime in any programming language.
 A runtime is a program that runs a Lambda function’s handler method when the function is invoked.
 You can include a runtime in your function’s deployment package in the form of an executable file named bootstrap.
 A runtime is responsible for running the function’s setup code, reading the handler name from an environment variable, and reading invocation events from the Lambda runtime API.
 The runtime passes the event data to the function handler, and posts the response from the handler back to Lambda.
 Your custom runtime runs in the standard Lambda execution environment.
 It can be a shell script, a script in a language that’s included in Amazon Linux, or a binary executable file that’s compiled in Amazon Linux.
-Hence, the correct answer in this scenario is to create a new layer which contains the Custom Runtime for C++ and then launch a Lambda function which uses that runtime.
+* Hence, the correct answer in this scenario is to create a new layer which contains the Custom Runtime for C++ and then launch a Lambda function which uses that runtime.
 Uploading the deployment package to S3 and then using CloudFormation to deploy Lambda function with a reference to the S3 URL of the package is incorrect because you have to implement a Custom Runtime in order to execute the C++ code.
 Take note that this programming language is not natively supported yet in Lambda, which is why the use of a Custom Runtime is essential.
 Creating a Lambda function with the C++ code and directly uploading it to AWS is incorrect because there is a 50 MB deployment package size limit in Lambda if you’ll directly upload the package.
 Just as mentioned above, you have to implement a Custom Runtime for this scenario.
 Using AWS Serverless Application Model (AWS SAM) to deploy the Lambda function is incorrect because using SAM alone is not enough to run the C++ code in Lambda.
 You have to use a Custom Runtime.